davidmalcolm/texi2rst/output/options-for-code-generation-conventions.rst

   It is an error to use this flag with the frame pointer or stack pointer.
-  Use of this flag for other registers that have fixed pervasive roles in the machines execution model produces disastrous results.
+  Use of this flag for other registers that have fixed pervasive roles in the machine's execution model produces disastrous results.

   This flag does not have a negative form, because it specifies a three-way choice.